SakshamSharma2026/LinkedIn-Clone/README.md

 # LinkedIn-Clone

-> LinkedIn clone is an android application with functionalities like add post, add a story, like a post,connection request.
+> LinkedIn clone is an android application with functionalities like one-tap login, add post, add a story, like a post, send connection request.

 # Technology Used -